Lucieno/audio_adversarial_examples/README.md

 deepspeech models/output_graph.pb adversarial.wav models/alphabet.txt

----
+# WARNING

-WARNING: THE CODE TO HOOK INTO DEEPSPEECH IS UGLY.
+THE CODE TO HOOK INTO DEEPSPEECH IS UGLY.
 This means I require a very specific version of DeepSpeech (0.1.1) and TensorFlow (1.8.0) using python 3.5.
 I can't promise it won't set your computer on fire if you use any other versioning setup.
 (In particular, it WILL NOT work with